Skip to main content Skip to main navigation

 5-minute read

-As unfair as it may seem, the quality of your paperwork can have an impact on how your business is perceived by customers.
-Scruffy quotes and correspondence for example, could be considered a warning sign of scruffy workmanship to come.
-Therefore, it pays to make sure your invoicing is giving the right impression too.
+The quality of your paperwork can have an impact on how your business is perceived by customers.
+Scruffy quotes and correspondence, for example, could be considered an indicator of the quality of goods or services you provide.
+Therefore, it pays to make sure your invoicing gives the right impression, and that starts with a professional-looking invoice template.

 Key take-outs